jaroslavrehorka/electron-boilerplate/README.md

-electron-boilerplate with jspm support and typescript
+electron-boilerplate with jspm, typescript and sass support
 ==============
 Fork of great https://github.com/szwacz/electron-boilerplate